nhs-england-tools/github-permissions-elevation/README.md

 1. Press the `generate a private key` link from the app page
 1. Press the `Generate a private key` button.
 1. This will download your private key to your local machine.
-1. We will need to store this key as an SSM Parameter in AWS.
+1. We will need to store this key as an SSM parameter in AWS.

 ###### Create a Client Secret